Welcome to filmofficesff Film Office

 Q Do I need a licence to film?

-As a general rule, you do not require a license if your shoot involves five or fewer people with a handheld camera or simple tripod only OR if you are filming for purely non-commercial purposes (e.g. a home video or personal travel diary).
-All other commercial or larger scale filming will need to be properly licensed by us.
+As a general rule, you do not require a license if you are filming on a public pavement or highway and your shoot involves five or fewer people with a handheld camera or simple tripod only OR if you are filming for purely non-commercial purposes (e.g. a home video or personal travel diary).
+Otherwise, your filming will need to be properly licensed by us.
 There may be exceptions to these guidelines, however, so feel free to check with us if you are unsure.

 Q How do I apply for a license to film?